SilectMystic/SilectMystic.github.io/README.md

 # SilectMystic.github.io

-mobile navbar currently broken

-pc version ready for use

-upgraded navbar currently work in progress
+Website fully completed and ready for both pc and mobile devices!